 If you're road tripping in Dominican Republic, bring cash and exchange to Dominican Pesos for tolls.
 Small bills and coins are best so that you don't have to stop for too long and have the toll operators make change.

+Do you have to bribe Dominican police to drive there?
 I read lots of advice about keeping some small bills separate to pay bribes in case I got stopped by the police but that didn't happen.
 I only saw Dominican police officers closer to major cities and didn't see them stopping many folks so can't speak to that.
 I will say this is my typical practice when driving abroad anyway.

 Slow down and pay attention to speed limit changes, which are often enforced by nearly indistinguishable speed bumps.
 There are also lots of drivers on mopeds you'll want to be mindful of.